Akataka Telescopic Spinning Rod Review

 - 1 year warranty to cover any issues

-Bang for you buck the Akataka telescopic rod is a great rod to have in your tackle arsenal.
-Not only does this make a great primary rod but it’s the perfect backup rod in case you ever run into any issues on the water.
+Bang for you buck the Akataka telescopic rod is a decent rod to have in your tackle arsenal.
+Not only does this make a good primary rod but it’s the perfect backup rod in case you ever run into any issues on the water.
 It stores into tiny places so it’s not a hassle to have a backup.
 This rod impressed me so much that I’ve added it to my best telescopic rod tackle page which provides a lot more info on these types of rods their features and benefits.

 If you have any questions on this rod or telescopic rods in general drop me a comment below or reach out to me directly on my Contact page.
 Cheers!
 Jesse